johanhaleby/javalin.github.io/pages/docs/docs.md

 * You should be able to design your domain model without _any_ dependencies to Occurrent or any other library.
 Your domain model can be expressed with pure functions that returns events.
 Use Occurrent to store these events.
   This is a very important design decision!
 Many people talk about doing this, but I find it rare in practise, and some existing event sourcing frameworks makes this difficult or non-idiomatic.
 * Simple: Pick only the libraries you need, no need for an all or nothing solution.
 If you don't need subscriptions, then don't use them!
+Use the infrastructure that you already have and hook these into Occurrent.
 * Occurrent is not a database by itself.
 The goal is to be a thing wrapper around existing commodity databases that you may already be familiar with.
 * Events are stored in a standard format ([cloud events](https://cloudevents.io/)).
 You are responsible for serializing/deserializing the cloud events "body" (data) yourself.
   While this may seem like a limitation at first, why not just serialize your POJO directly to arbitrary JSON that you're used to, it really enables a lot of use cases and piece of mind.
 For example: